-- You are in a hurry to leave and know you are going to go low. - You are not going to be home for most of a day, and are not sure when or what you will be eating for dinner. - You are going out to do some exercise or play sports.
+- You are in a hurry to leave and know they are going to go low. - They are not going to be home for most of a day and are not sure when or what they will be eating for dinner. - They are going out to do some exercise or play sports.

-I know I need an emergency kit, too.
+I know I need an emergency kit for my child, too.
 What should go in it?

-Talk with your diabetes team about what should go in this kit that will work best for you in an emergency.
+Talk with your child's diabetes team about what should go in this kit that will work best for your child in an emergency.
 It will need to go in your fridge because of the insulin.

-This kit is different from your everyday carry kit.
+This kit is different from your child's everyday carry kit.
 But it does have some of the same things in it and more.
-An emergency kit should have everything you need to manage your diabetes for several days.
-Update your kit on a regular basis since supplies can expire.
+An emergency kit should have everything your child will need to manage their diabetes for several days.
+Update your child's kit on a regular basis since supplies can expire.
 Replace any items you use as soon as you can.